psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 and average.
 On the data side, we grapple with the low sample sizes and often fear reporting.***

-#### Using the Statistical Evidence to Explain Experiences of Smaller Populations
+#### Using Statistical Evidence to Explain Experiences of Smaller Populations

 **How do we report data on important groups when the sample sizes are small?**